SecretFan: Synthesizing Realistic Data without Breaking Privacy: Abstract

 \section{Abstract}

 There is a need for synthetic training and test datasets that replicate statistical distributions of original datasets without compromising their confidentiality.
-A lot of research has been done in leveraging Generative Adversarial Networks (GANs) for synthetic data generation.
-However, the resulting models are either not accurate enough or are still vulnerable to membership inference attacks (MIA) or dataset reconstruction attacks since the original data has been leveraged in the training process.
+A lot of research has been done in leveraging Generative Adversarial Networks (GANs) for synthetic data generation, however the resulting models are either not accurate enough or are still vulnerable to membership inference attacks (MIA) or dataset reconstruction attacks since the original data has been leveraged in the training process.

-In this paper, we explore the feasibility of producing a synthetic test dataset with the same statistical properties as the original one, with only indirectly leveraging the original data in the generation process.
-The approach is inspired by GANs, with a \textit{generation} step and a \textit{discrimination} step.
-However, in our approach, we use a \textit{test generator} (a fuzzer) to produce test data from an input specification, preserving constraints set by the original data; a \textit{discriminator} model determines how close we are to the original data.
-By evolving samples and determining ``good samples'' with the discriminator, we can generate privacy-preserving data that follows the same statistical distributions are the original dataset, leading to a similar utility as the original data.
-We evaluated our approach on four datasets that have been used to evaluate the state-of-the-art techniques.
-Our experiments highlight the potential of our approach towards generating synthetic datasets that have high utility while preserving privacy.
+In this paper, we frame synthetic data generation as a guided test generation, or search-based testing problem rather than a purely generative modeling task.
+Ours is a search-based, adequacy-guided input generation technique inspired by GANs, with a \textit{generation} step and a \textit{discrimination} step; as in GAN, \textit{discrimination} uses a discriminator model trained on the date, but instead of using models also for generation, we use a fuzzer.
+This way, the original (private) data is only indirectly leveraged in the generation process, and by evolving samples and determining ``good samples'' with the discriminator, we can generate privacy-preserving data that follows the same statistical distributions as the original dataset, leading to a similar utility as the original data.
+We evaluated our approach on eight datasets that have been used to evaluate the state-of-the-art techniques, finding that synthetic generated with our technique achieves good utility on average while also having good similarity scores, highlighting the potential of a mixed approach leveraging classical generation and model-driven discrimination for generating privacy-preserving, useful synthetic datasets.